- Our Sustainability; Our Future

 The Rockwater Coral Gardens:

-We routinely inspects, and maintain the reef from all predators such as the Crown of Thorns, collects rubbish dumped by ships, and washed-up cyclone or man-made debris.
+We routinely inspect and maintain the reef from all predators such as the Crown of Thorns, collect rubbish dumped by ships, and washed-up cyclone or man-made debris.

 We ask for your cooperation preserving this beautiful reef for the next generations by adhering to two simple rules: